crystal-construct/analytics/README.md

 RecentTrends - Splices smoothed data into multiple series, each describing a trend.
 Last - Extracts a copy of the last n points from the end of a series.
 From - Extracts a copy of data points starting from an arbitrary x value.
-Append - Joins two series together to forma new series.
+Append - Joins two series together to form a new series.

 ##Misc Functions
 ToValueArray - Extracts a 1D array of y-values